 SFAS 123 (R) requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
-The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods (four years under the Company's 2004 Performance Incentive Plan).
-Under both SFAS 123, "Accounting for Stock-Based Compensation" ("SFAS 123"), and SFAS 123 (R), the Company determines the estimated fair value of stock options using the Black-Scholes valuation model.
-Under the proforma information required under SFAS 123 for periods prior to fiscal 2006, the Company accounted for forfeitures as they occurred.
+The value of the portion of the award that is ultimately expected to vest is recognized as an expense over the requisite service periods (four years under the Company's 2004 Performance Incentive Plan).
+Under SFAS 123 (R), the Company determines the estimated fair value of stock options using the Black-Scholes valuation model.
 SFAS 123 (R) requires the Company to recognize expense over the service period for options that are expected to vest and record adjustments to compensation expense at the end of the service period if actual forfeitures differ from original estimates.
 The Company recognizes stock-based compensation expense on a straight-line basis.

-See Note 9 - Stock Based Compensation Plans for further information.
+See Note 8 - Stock Based Compensation Plans for further information on stock-based compensation expense and the resulting impact on the provision for income taxes.